UAB-BST-680/website/content/policies.md

 #### Class sessions:

-Our classes will almost exclusively be invested in hands-on programming and problem solving in teams.
-We will generally work on problems that go beyond what you learn in Rstudio Primers, but are slightly less involved than homework problems.
+We will work on problems in class that go beyond what you learn in Rstudio Primers, but are slightly less involved than homework problems.
+Each topic we cover has an associated set of group exercises.
+I currently don't plan to collect group exercises, but I will start grading them if I sense that students are not engaging with them.

 #### Teams: